Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Preliminaries

 \subsection{Mapping class group}

 Let $S$ be a connected orientable surface, possibly of infinite type.
-The {\em mapping class group} $\Mod(S)$ is the group of isotopy classes of self-homeomorphisms of $S$; if $S$ has boundary, we will assume that it is parametrized, and require that homeomorphisms and isotopies respect this parametrization.
-In particular, an element of $\Mod(S)$ may induce a non-trivial permutation on the set of boundary components of $S$.
+The {\em mapping class group} $\Mod(S)$ is the group of isotopy classes of self-homeomorphisms of $S$, where homeomorphisms and isotopies are required to fix the boundary of $S$ pointwise.
+We record the following immediate observation for further use:

-Before continuing we observe that, while $\Mod(S_{g,n})$ is finitely presented (and hence discrete) the group $\Mod(\Sigma_g)$ is uncountable; indeed, it surjects onto the homeomorphism group of a Cantor set, see the exact sequence \eqref{eq:mod1} below.